amyyf/neighborhood-map/README.md

 10. Pete's Tavern - 3fd66200f964a52068e31ee3, "lat": 40.73645856380347, "lng": -73.98689116651353
 request URL:  https://api.foursquare.com/v2/venues/VENUEID?client_id=ID&client_secret=SECRET&v=20180922

+## Dependencies and resources

+I referred to [Cuneyt Aliustaoglu's article](http://cuneyt.aliustaoglu.biz/en/using-google-maps-in-react-without-custom-libraries/) on using Google Maps with React without using custom libraries.
+I made my call synchronously since the map is such a vital component of my site - there's not much point using the site if the API call fails.
+I also referred to [React's docs](https://reactjs.org/docs/refs-and-the-dom.html) to render the Google map using refs rather than `getElementById`.

 ---

 Below you will find some information on how to perform common tasks.<br>